Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models

-Experimental results on four public QA datasets demonstrate that Eraser4RAG achieves better erase performance than GPT-4o, with the public triple ratio increasing by 1.8\% and the private triple ratio decreasing by 21.8\%.
+Experimental results on four public QA datasets demonstrate that Eraser4RAG achieves better erase performance than GPT-4o-based rewriting, with the public triple ratio increasing by 1.8\% and the private triple ratio decreasing by 21.8\%.
 Compared with aggressive baselines such as NER~\cite{ner} and DP-KSA~\cite{dpksa}, Eraser4RAG preserves substantially more public knowledge and maintains stronger downstream RAG utility, showing a better privacy--utility balance for reusable document-level privacy erasure.
 Furthermore, Eraser4RAG has a smaller impact on downstream generation performance than baselines, validating the effectiveness of our Eraser4RAG\footnote{Our code and annotated dataset are available at: \url{https://anonymous.4open.science/r/Eraser4RAG-4E39/}.}.

 The innovations of this paper are as follows: \begin{itemize} \item In RAG scenario, we introduce the privacy erasure task, which requires addressing the issues of multi-document de-anonymization, controllable erasure, and available reasoning.